-Our Company and the Promoter Selling Shareholder, in consultation with the BRLMs, in their absolute discretion, will decide the list of Anchor Investors to whom the Allotment Advice will be sent, pursuant to which the details of the Equity Shares Allotted to them in their respective names will be notified to such Anchor Investors.
-Anchor Investors were not permitted to Bid in the Offer through the ASBA process.
-Instead, Anchor Investors were required to transfer the Bid Amount (through direct credit, RTGS, NACH or NEFT) to the Escrow Accounts.
-The payment instruments for payment into the Escrow Accounts were to be drawn in favour of:
+Our Company and the Promoter Selling Shareholder, in consultation with the BRLMs, in their absolute discretion, will decide the list of Anchor Investors to whom the Allotment Advice will be sent, pursuant to which the details of the Equity Shares allocated to them in their respective names will be notified to such Anchor Investors.
+Anchor Investors are not permitted to Bid in the Offer through the ASBA process.
+Instead, Anchor Investors should transfer the Bid Amount (through direct credit, RTGS, NACH or NEFT) to the Escrow Accounts.
+The payment instruments for payment into the Escrow Accounts should be drawn in favour of: